 There was never any element of him keeping things to himself; on the contrary, he enjoyed sharing information and this made him a wonderful coach in his later years, notably at Natal where he mentored Shaun Pollock among others.

-Malcom Marshall early death from cancer in 1999 at the age of 41 was a desperate loss to all his many friends in the game and beyond.
+Malcom Marshall’s early death from cancer in 1999 at the age of 41 was a desperate loss to all his many friends in the game and beyond.
 But he left memorable cricketing memories in their fans.
 He was a true legend of all time.
+Malcom Marshall the menace marshaled all resources and made the ball talk a language that was a dreadful dream of the world’s best batsman.